Universality of the Berezinskii-Kosterlitz-Thouless type of phase transition in the dipolar XY-model: Introduction

-The existence of vortex confinement led to the statement \cite{MaierSchwabl,MaierSchwablCondensed} that a novel PT distinct from BKT takes place in the two-dimensional (2D) dipolar gas.
-In the following, we critically examine this conclusion.
-We demonstrate that the sole effect of the DDI is that a VAP dissociation transition of the BKT type occurs at slightly higher temperatures.
+The latter detailed consideration of the 2D dipolar XY-model within a RG treatment has shown, quoting \cite{MaierSchwabl}, that the {}``...flow diagram of the ferromagnetic transition is strikingly similar to the Kosterlitz-Thouless transition.''
+On the other hand, the existence of the linear interaction between vortices, the vortex confinement, led the authors of \cite{MaierSchwabl} to the statement that a novel phase transition, distinct from BKT, takes place in the 2D dipolar XY model.
+In other words, the dipolar interaction is argued there to be relevant for the nature of the phase transition.
+In the following, we critically examine the latter conclusion.
+We demonstrate that the sole effect of the dipole-dipole interaction is that a vortex-antivortex pair dissociation transition of the BKT type occurs at slightly higher temperatures.
 To this end, we use an analytical model, applicable sufficiently close to the transition point, backed up by numerical simulations for the full range of temperatures.
-We show that the apparently inconsistent pictures of confinement of isolated VAPs and occurrence of a PT driven by the familiar BKT mechanism of pair dissociation can be made fully consistent with each other if one correctly accounts for shielding of the bare VAP tension at finite temperatures.
-The shielding effect of the linear attraction potential within a large pair is mediated by the large number of small VAPs in which it is immersed.
-The vortex-antivortex interaction only remains linear at small distances $R$ between the vortices in a pair, $R<r_{0}$, where the length parameter $r_{0}$ is defined in Eq.\,(\ref{eq: scale r_0}) below; it however becomes logarithmic at sufficiently large VAP size, $R>r_{0}$.
+We show that the apparently inconsistent pictures of confinement of isolated vortex-antivortex pairs and occurrence of a phase transition driven by the familiar BKT mechanism of pair dissociation can be made fully consistent with each other if one correctly accounts for shielding of the bare vortex-antivortex pair tension at finite temperatures.
+The shielding effect of the linear attraction potential within a large pair is mediated by the large number of small vortex-antivortex pairs in which it is immersed.
+The vortex-antivortex interaction only remains linear at small distances $R$ between the vortices in a pair, $R<r_{0}$, where the length parameter $r_{0}$ is defined in Eq.\,(\ref{eq: scale r_0}) below and discussed in more detail in the Appendix \ref{r0}; it however becomes logarithmic at sufficiently large vortex-antivortex pair size, $R>r_{0}$.
+Hence, we conclusively demonstrate that the dipolar interaction contribution is irrelevant in the sense of the RG.